Strategic Communication and Financial Stability

-The workshop is designed in an interactive approach, where participants are encouraged in active discussions.
-We will hear challenges and institutional experience with communication, aim to identify good practices, and apply it to the topic of financial stability.
+The workshop was designed in an interactive approach, where participants were encouraged in active discussions.
+We heard about challenges and institutional experience with communication, with an aim to identify good practices, and apply it to the topic of financial stability.

 Boris Kisselevsky, European Central Bank

 Boris Kisselevsky graduated in business administration, political sciences and law in Paris.
 After 2 years at Banque de France, he joined the ECB in 1998 as economist before being seconded to the IMF in Washington from 2001 until 2003 and to the Bank of Russia in Moscow as advisor on banking supervision from 2003 until 2005.
 Back to the ECB, he became advisor to the ECB’s DG International before being appointed Deputy Head of Press and Information in 2009.
 In 2012, Boris Kisselevsky was seconded to the French Embassy in Moscow where he worked as financial counsellor until 2015.
 From 2015 until 2017, he was the ECB’s Deputy Head of Outreach Communications, in charge in particular of several outreach projects with the general public and of the ECB’s internal communications.
 Since September 2017, he serves as Head of the ECB Representation in Brussels.